Samsung/Universum/README.md

 `tests` directory contains test system, based on PyTest.
 Full tests can be started from root directory via `make tests` command, otherwise use standard PyTest syntax.
+*Commits failing any of project tests should not be merged into 'master' branch!*

 `examples` contains various examples of [project configuration files]( https://universum.readthedocs.io/en/latest/configuring.html).
 Usage of such files